Sushmita-Rudra/veg-club-sandwich-recipe/README.md

 - Add some salt and pepper to it.
 You can also add any seasonings of your liking.
 - Place lettuce on bread slices and gently put all the stir fried vegetables on it.
 - Place a slice of cheese and finally add mayo sauce.
+- For more seasonings and toppings please find the link here : [Seasonings link](https://www.thekitchn.com/spice-up-a-boring-sandwich-7-ideas-for-flavored-mayonnaise-194925 "click here for more seasonings")

 # ![clubsandwich](http://pngimg.com/uploads/burger_sandwich/burger_sandwich_PNG4150.png)